mbcovid19updates/mbcovid19updates.github.io/README.md

 _Includes other public food establishments, food courts, bars, beverage rooms, brew pubs, micro-breweries and distilleries._

 - Proof of vaccination is required for those 12 years of age and older to attend indoor and outdoor dining.
+- Food courts must follow these same regulations.
 - Individuals are not required to provide proof of vaccination to enter for the sole purpose of picking up takeout or delivery orders.
+- Individuals are required to wear masks.

 ### Personal Service Businesses